Janet Leigh: Departure from MGM and production company

-Paramount borrowed Leigh and Tony Curtis for the biographical feature Houdini (1953) – the couple's first film together – with the two appearing as Bess and Harry Houdini, respectively.
-The couple also appeared as guests on Martin and Lewis' Colgate Comedy Hour before Leigh was loaned to Universal to appear in the musical Walking My Baby Back Home (1953).
 Leigh was cast as Robert Wagner's love interest in the Fox-produced adventure film Prince Valiant (1954), a Viking-themed feature based on Hal Foster's comic of the same name.
 Also in 1954, Leigh had a supporting role in the Dean Martin and Jerry Lewis comedy Living It Up (1954) for Paramount, followed by Universal's swashbuckler film The Black Shield of Falworth (1954), in which she performed opposite Curtis for a second time.
 Leigh also starred opposite Robert Taylor in MGM's film noir Rogue Cop (1954), portraying a femme fatale lounge singer.
 Variety deemed her performance in the film "satisfactory" but faulted the screenplay for being illogical.
 Following that film, Leigh ended her contract with MGM after eight years.
 In April 1954 Leigh signed a four-picture contract with Universal, where her now husband Tony was based.
 She also signed a contract with Columbia to make one film a year for five years.
-Leigh appeared in Pete Kelly's Blues (1954) with Jack Webb (who also directed) and subsequently starred in her first feature under the deal with Columbia: the title role in the musical comedy My Sister Eileen (1955), co-starring Jack Lemmon, Betty Garrett, and Dick York, and based on a series of New Yorker stories about two sisters living in New York City.
+Leigh appeared in Pete Kelly's Blues (1954) with Jack Webb (who also directed).

+Leigh starred in her first feature under the deal with Columbia: the title role in the musical comedy My Sister Eileen (1955), co-starring Jack Lemmon, Betty Garrett, and Dick York, and based on a series of New Yorker stories about two sisters living in New York City.
 In early 1955, Leigh and Curtis formed their own independent film production company, Curtleigh Productions.
 Columbia cast Leigh in Safari (1956), opposite Victor Mature and shot in Kenya for Warwick Pictures.
 The same year, Leigh and Curtis gave birth to their first child, daughter Kelly.
 She subsequently made her television debut in an episode of Schlitz Playhouse, "Carriage from Britain".
 In 1957, the film Jet Pilot, which Leigh had filmed in 1949, was finally released.
+Also in 1957, Josef von Sternberg's adventure-drama film Jet Pilot was released; Leigh was cast as the female lead opposite John Wayne in 1948, and producer Howard Hughes' constant re-editing would cause the film to be delayed almost eight years before being released.